Generative Spoken Dialogue Language Modeling: Experimental Setup

-\paragraph{Turn-taking Statistics. } We compute the turn-taking events as defined in section \ref{sec:turn-taking-definition} using the samples generated by the models with a Voice Activity Detection (VAD) using the pyannote library\footnote{https://github.com/pyannote/pyannote-audio} \cite{Bredin2020pyannote}.
-We then analyse the statistics of these turn-taking events (number of events and their durations) across different models. \paragraph{Human Opinion Score} We perform a human evaluation on the generated examples.
-The opinions are based on two dimensions: \textit{tMOS} representing conversationality and turn-taking, and \textit{mMOS} for meaningfulness and content quality.
-For tMOS, we asked the participants to concentrate on the naturality of the interaction and turn-taking regardless of meaning.
-For mMOS, they should focus on what is being said and if it is semantically coherent.
+\paragraph{Human Opinion Score.} We perform a human evaluation on the generated examples.
+The opinions are based on two dimensions: \textit{N-MOS (naturalness Mean Opinion Score)} representing naturalness and turn-taking conversationality, and \textit{M-MOS (meaningfulness Mean Opinion Score)} for meaningfulness and content quality.
+For N-MOS, we asked the participants to concentrate on the fluidity and naturality of the interaction as well as the expressiveness of the speakers regardless of meaning.
+For M-MOS, they should focus on what is being said and if it is semantically coherent.
 For these two evaluations, we used a scale of 1-5 (1: worst, 5: best).
 The CrowdMOS package \cite{ribeiro2011crowdmos} was used for all subjective evaluations using the recommended recipes for detecting and discarding inaccurate scores.
 Indeed, we remove all workers whose correlation with the mean scores is lower than 0.25, and then filter out outlier workers whose correlation with the mean scores is lower than 0.6.
-We enforced at least three raters for each of the generated 500 samples.
+We enforced at least six raters for each of the generated samples.
 Participants were recruited using a crowd-sourcing platform.